Discover more at The Vyne

 Getting out in nature, discover the wildlife-rich estate at The Vyne and take a walk through ancient woodland.

-Until 5 January 11am-3pm, immerse yourselves in the magic of best-loved fairy tales.
-Explore the ground floor of the house aglow with sparkling Christmas trees and atmospheric lighting.
-There are eight stories to discover.
-Free with usual admission.
-Collect timed tickets for house on arrival - no pre-booking.
 The Sandys and Chute families made The Vyne their home for over 500 years.
 They accumulated beautiful and important objects and made significant changes to the house during their lives.
-Come back after Christmas to enjoy the collection in opulent state rooms and humble servants’ quarters.
+Enjoy the collection in opulent state rooms and humble servants’ quarters.
 Read on for more information.

 The Vyne was once one of the most important Tudor houses in Hampshire.
 For over 500 years, it was owned and shaped by just two families, the Sandys and the Chutes.
 Each generation enriched the property, resulting in an incredible collection and range of architecture and interiors, demonstrating the highest quality in design and craftsmanship.